AgentPhoenix7/mirrorscript/README.md

 Script to change official Kali repository to mirrors.

 ## Requirements
-Kali Linux,
+Kali Linux, apt-transport-https
-apt-transport-https

 ## Usage
-run this script in privilege mode, such that 'sources.list' can be edited.
+Run this script in privilege mode, such that 'sources.list' can be edited.

 ## How to use
 ```